V-Sekai/unidot_importer/README.md

 1. This project should be imported at `addons/unidot` in the project, often as a git submodule.

-2. Most unity assets use .fbx files.
+2. Most assets from other engines use .fbx files.
 To support FBX requires additional setup before import:

   To install FBX support, one must download FBX2glTF from https://github.com/godotengine/FBX2glTF/releases and set it in the FBX2glTF.exe path in the Import category of **Editor Settings** (not Project Settings)

-3. To add TIFF / .tif and PSD / .psd support, install ImageMagick or GraphicsMagick and copy convert.exe into this addon directory.
+3. To add TIFF / .tif and PSD / .psd support, install ImageMagick or GraphicsMagick into your system path or copy convert.exe into this addon directory.

 4. Finally, enable the Unidot Importer plugin in `Project Settings -> Plugins tab -> Unidot`

-5. Access the importer through `Project -> Tools -> Import Unity Package...`
+5. Access the importer through `Project -> Tools -> Import .unitypackage...` and select a package or an asset folder

 ## A final note:

-This tool is designed to assist with importing or translating source assets made for Unity Engine.
+This tool is designed to assist with importing or translating source assets made for use in the editor.
 It makes an assumption that (other than animator controllers) most yaml files contain only one object).

 Unidot solely translates existing usable source assets into equivalent Godot source assets.
-There are no plans to add functionality for decompiling asset bundles or ripping unity content.
+There are no plans to add functionality for decompiling asset bundles or ripping game content.
 That is not the goal of this project.